elen499/elen499/README.md

 2021and2022 Merit  student of high school
 2022 outstanding student of Youth Party School of Shanghai

-Bilingual SKILLS:During the university, gaining LELTS: Overall: 6.0  Listening:6.5  Reading:6.0  Writing:6.0  Speaking:6.0
+Bilingual skills:During the university, gaining LELTS: Overall: 6.0  Listening:6.5  Reading:6.0  Writing:6.0  Speaking:6.0
 and overall 545 in CET4 test:listening :184 Reading:198 Translation and writing:163</p >

-Experience:Volunteer,  Liu Haishu Art Museum, Changning District,Shanghai,China,20/04/2021 Guided the visitors , told them better route and explain the artistic value .
+Experience:Volunteer,  Liu Haishu Art Museum, Changning District,Shanghai,China,20/04/2021 To guide the visitors and tell them better route and explain the artistic value .

  Trainee/Youth party school of Shanghai, 06/2021-08/2021
 Enhanced the organization skills by holding activities.